Galatasaray High School: Integrated Education System (1992–present)

 Galatasaray has a diverse student body, with students coming from every part of the country.
 The current curriculum consists of a blend of Turkish and French curricula, plus a number of additional language courses and elective subjects.
 Courses on Turkish literature, geography, history, ethics, and art are taught in Turkish, while French Literature, philosophy, sociology, mathematics, and science courses use French as the language of instruction.
 In addition, English is taught in the primary school from the sixth grade, while Italian and Latin are taught in the high school.
 There is also some exposure to Ottoman Turkish, Persian, and Arabic through literature and religion classes, as well as Greek through French classes.

 The students set up an English Club in 1997, which also started to participate in the Harvard Model United Nations Conferences and the European Youth Parliament's International Sessions and other events through the year.
-The school itself started to organize its own Model United Nations conference, albeit the club itself is closed indefinitely.
+The school started to organize its own Model United Nations conference, albeit the club itself is closed indefinitely despite the previous sentences of two-three years.

 The Lycée de Galatasaray diploma is equivalent to the French Baccalaureate, and graduates of Galatasaray are admitted to universities in France without further examinations.